lemonstener/twitter-clone/readme.md

   - users can like messages
   - details page now displays the number of likes a user has given
   - added a likes page containing all messages the user has liked

+# PART THREE

+Some tests added for the user model